-As a mum of five, family days out are an adventure in themselves!
+As a mum of six, family days out are an adventure in themselves!
 But now that the kids are getting older, we have gone further afield than the local playground and these are my top 10 ideas for action-packed family days out in Ireland – you’ll love them!

 Sign up for our free monthly newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

 We have the best woodland walks, playgrounds, castles, museums and animal farms right on our doorstep but sometimes we want something a little different.
 As my own kids get bigger, family day trips tend to get more adventurous, in some cases thrilling, but most of all…expensive.
 That’s the joys of having a large family, but we personally budget to make it work.

 When I’m planning days out, I try to go off-peak and bookmark all discounted sites like Living Social, Groupon and Pigsback.
 We use Tesco Clubcard Boost for discounted admissions, we watch out for special offers on social media, and we are signed to all attraction newsletters so we never miss a good deal.
 It pays to be savvy – otherwise, we would be spending our days in the local park, and let’s be honest, that gets extremely boring after a while!

 You May Also Enjoy Unusual Places to Visit in Ireland With the Kids

 Turn Family Days Out into an Adventure

 With that in mind, here are my top 10 family days out in Ireland, with everything you need for an incredible outing and a truly memorable experience – whatever the weather!